Underwater drones used to help mitigate risk to marine life

 Underwater Drones or ROVs for Ghost Gear Retrieval

 Today, Deep Trekker is using its underwater ROVs to help find solutions to bridge the gap and understand the severity and prevalence of ghost gear in hotspot areas and near gillnet fisheries.
-The DTG2 and DTX2 can be used for quick deployment during survey missions to demonstrate where ghost gear is accumulating and help indicate what type of impact it is having.
+The DTG3 and Revolution can be used for quick deployment during survey missions to demonstrate where ghost gear is accumulating and help indicate what type of impact it is having.

 Deep Trekker ROVs are easy to use, portable and built to last in harsh open water environments.
 Piloting a unit and surveying images is easy using the handheld controller with its built-in video display for clear visibility.
 It’s also designed with onboard batteries to last up to 8 hours on a single 1.5 hour charge.
 The unit’s extreme portability means not having to worry about lugging around heavy equipment in remote locations and the ability to deploy the unit to subsea depths of up to 150 meters.